Rakonda/chatbot-in-browser/README.md

 # AI Assistant Chatbot in Browser

 A web-based AI chatbot built with Vue 3, TypeScript, and Vite.
-The app leverages modern front-end tech (Pinia, Vue Router, TailwindCSS) and integrates HuggingFace/Xenova Transformers for running AI models directly in your browser using Web Workers.
+The app leverages modern front-end tech (Pinia, Vue Router, TailwindCSS) and integrates @huggingface/transformers for running AI models directly in your browser using Web Workers.

 ## Features